Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰

 b.
 Running Version 1 and VP-Info Professional is more difficult than other combinations, since the main file name is the same in both cases, VPI.EXE, and both look for VPI.CNF.
 Therefore, these two versions must be started in separate directories, and access to the shared files coordinated through the FILES-ENDFILES structures in their respective CNF files.

-3. Networking under VP-Info Version 1 and VP-Info Professional Network Edition/SharkBase is incompatible and can cause catastrophic failure and data corruption if an attempt is made to share data files between them.
+3. VP-Info and the SHARKNET.EXE version of SharkBase are incompatible together, and can cause catastrophic failure and data corruption if an attempt is made to share data files between them.
 There is no real reason to be using older versions of Shark/VP-Info on the same computer with new network-capable versions, so it's best to avoid doing so!
 Each version is bug-free and stable, but they ought not to be mixed on the same computer.

 To sum up: there is no reason to mix versions of VP-Info/Shark on the same computer.
 The syntax is the same for all versions, and the only difference is file and record locking in networked multi-user operations.
-Our recommendation is to use the latest multi-user/multi-tasking version (SharkBase) on a modern emulator for all your projects since it's easily the fastest and most stable version.
+Our recommendation is to use the latest multi-user/multi-tasking version of SharkBase (SHARKNET.EXE) on a modern emulator for all your projects since it's easily the fastest and most stable version.